Subluminal and superluminal velocities of free-space photons: Conclusions

 \section{Conclusions}

 In summary, we have analyzed the average group and phase velocities of electromagnetic wavepackets propagating in free space.
 We have shown that spatial confinement in the transverse direction inevitably leads to a subluminal group velocity and a superluminal phase velocity, whose product equals $c^2$.
 These velocities can also be identified as the energy-centroid velocity and `momentum velocity', respectively.
+An important relativistic consequence of the subluminal group velocity is that any localized photon state admits a well-defined {\it rest frame}, where its mean momentum vanishes, and it becomes a superposition of counter-propagating (i.e., standing) waves \cite{Bliokh2026}.

 To elucidate the origin and consistency of this result, we examined the problem within three complementary frameworks: electromagnetic field theory, scalar wavepacket evolution, and the quantum-mechanical formalism.
 These approaches yield mutually consistent conclusions, although each framework highlights a distinct aspect of the underlying physics: field-theoretical conservation laws, wavepacket diffraction effects, and the role of proper photon-wavefunction definition in quantum mechanics.